 If the time for filing the petition or cross-petition for review has expired, the party may request the trial court’s permission to file a delayed petition or cross-petition for review.
 If the court grants the request to file a delayed petition or cross-petition for review, the court must set a new deadline for the filing of the delayed petition or cross-petition for review and the party may file a delayed petition or cross-petition for review on or before that date.

 Notice of Filing and Additional Record Designation.
 No later than 3 days after a petition or cross-petition for review is filed, the petitioner or cross-petitioner must file with the trial court a “notice of filing.”
 The notice of filing may designate additional items for the record described in section (j).
-These items may include additional certified transcripts of trial court proceedings prepared under Rule 32.13(e), or that were otherwise available to the trial court and the parties; and are material to the issues raised in the petition or cross-petition for review.
+These items may include additional certified transcripts of trial court proceedings prepared under Rule 32.13(e), or that were otherwise available to the trial court and the parties and are material to the issues raised in the petition or cross-petition for review.

 Form and Contents of a Petition or Cross-Petition for Review.